Artist's Bio

 Statement

-"My oil and acrylic portraiture represents the resistance of white cis hetero patriarchy by highlighting the physical forms of Black marginalized genders (MaGes).
+"Working primarily in oils, watercolor, gouche, and digital mediums, I maintain a heavy concentration in portraiture and figuration.
+Much of my work seeks to chronicle my own lived experiences growing up, as a queer youth, reared by southern Black matriarchs in the United States.
+Within my acrylic portraiture, I explore the resistance of white cis hetero patriarchy by highlighting the physical forms of Black marginalized genders (MaGes).
 My intention is to provide visibility to all genders within, and especially, beyond the binary.
-My most recent works zero-in on the ways in which the foundational strength and robust softness of femininity emerge as a dynamic oppositional force against the erasure of trans, queer, fat, and disabled bodies.
-The message that my work delivers to fellow Black MaGes is clear-- that the mere act of waking up and daring to exist in this world, in our very skin, is an act of powerful and direct socio-political resistance.
+My most recent works zero in on the ways in which the foundational strength and robust softness of femininity emerge as a dynamic oppositional force against the erasure of trans, queer, fat, and disabled bodies.
+The message that my work delivers to fellow Black MaGes is clear-- that the mere act of waking up and daring to exist in this world, exactly as we are, in our very skin, is an act of significant and direct socio-political resistance.